-To be considered as a special student, an applicant must submit a completed application form with transcripts.
-Acceptance into a course is dependent upon availability of space and facilities after full-time and part-time graduate students have been registered.
+To be considered as a special student, an applicant must submit a completed application form with transcripts and the non-refundable application fee at least two weeks before registration.
+Acceptance into a course is dependent upon availability of space and facilities after fulltime and part-time graduate students have been registered.

 Registration as a special student requires approval by the Associate Dean for Academic Programs.
+All University and School of Nursing regulations, including the Honor System, apply to special students.
 Special students who desire to change to regular student status should make application for admission to a specialty following regular procedures.